 In some ways, this looks similar to our stock portfolio during 2007: different instruments moving along their own paths in a fairly uncorrelated way.
 There are some key differences though.

 For one, there’s less overall variance in the returns.
-This might be explained due to each ETF itself being an aggregation of other securities.
-TLT represents a portfolio of long term U.S. treasuries.
-SPY represents 500 different large cap US equities.
-When we looked at stocks, we could see more individual variance due to the unique influences on each company which had a profound effect on its specific valuation.
+When we looked at stocks, we could see more individual variance due to the unique influences on each company.
 Here though we’re observing the valuation of an entire class of assets through the prices of each ETF.

-Now let’s move on to 2008, and see how those changing sentiments unfold during the heart of the global financial crisis.
+Now let’s move on to 2008, during the global financial crisis.

 Well that’s a bit of a different story.
 Investors didn’t just sell out of the US market and stuff the proceeds under the mattress, they moved that money into other assets.
-In particular, demand for U.S. treasuries, show above via TLT, exploded in Q4 after the collapse of Lehman Brothers signaled major issues in the financial markets, and led to a nearly 30% rise in bond prices with just a couple months.
+In particular, demand for U.S. treasuries, shown above via TLT, exploded in Q4, and led to a nearly 30% rise in bond prices with just a couple months.
 While equities were crashing down, bonds were crashing up.

 Partly this effect is because huge amounts of money can’t just sit as riskless cash in some savings account at a bank.
 Hedge funds and trading shops would quickly and far exceed the $250,000 insured by the federal government (though this insurance does a good job of preventing consumer bank runs).